Bed and Breakfast Accommodation near Athens Airport

 Alas, Athens in October isn’t always kind and the night I was hosted by them, the weather wasn’t so kind.

-Bed and Breakfast in Athens – the area of Peania
+Bed and Breakfast, accommodation near Athens airport – the area of Peania

 Mainly agricultural, it’s a good place to base yourself for two or three days being only a 30 min metro ride straight into the centre.
 It’s near Mount Imitos (great hiking trails that Janet can point out), has a GREAT taverna/ouzeri nearby and the Vorres Museum should NOT be missed.
 The family are happy to either take you places or arrange for you.